Jimmi-Kr/MLP_Project_Notebooks/README.md

-Added some Kaggle notebook for evaluating the voice pipa performance.
+Added some Kaggle notebook for evaluating the voice viva performance.